Link to Radio Heritage Foundation - radioheritage.net

 In fact, the original draft of the plan recommended looking at alternative contemporary uses for the building as suggested by the Radio Heritage Foundation.
 Instead, the council did an about face in the final version, replacing the original recommended action with a new one of demolishing the building and did so without advising the Radio Heritage Foundation.
 We wonder why the secret change.

 The Radio Heritage Foundation is leading the 'Save 3ZB Campaign' and is calling for the management plan to be reviewed and the building protected.
-This will allow local community use with an operating local LPFM radio station studios and memorabilia of the original 3ZB, which celebrates its 70th anniversary on September 22 2007.
+This will allow local community use with an operating local LPFM radio station studios and memorabilia of the original 3ZB, which celebrated its 70th anniversary on September 22 2007.

 link to 3ZB Ad Wrigleys sponsor Fred & Maggie